 Progression Long Run:

 The progression long run is one of my favorite workouts for marathon training.
-This type of long run will train you to hold onto to your goal pace when your body and mind are tired – and therefore reveal to you if you have picked an appropriate race goal as well (although remember, bad workouts happen in training – so consider overall patterns in your training).
+This type of long run will train you to hold onto to your goal pace when your body and mind are tired.
+It will also help determine if your marathon goal pace is appropriate.
+(However, bad workouts happen in training – so consider overall patterns in your training).

-The workout: On a 16-18 mile long run, run the first 10-12 miles at an easy pace, starting out slow and controlled for the first couple miles.
+The workout: On a 16-18 mile long run, run the first 10-12 miles at an easy pace.
+Be mindful to start out slow and controlled for the first couple miles.
 Run the final 6 miles at your goal marathon pace.
 Choose terrain similar to that of your goal race.

 Cutdown Tempo Run:

 The workout: Warm up for 1-2 miles.
-Run 3 miles at marathon pace, 2 miles at half marathon pace, and 1 mile at 10K pace, with a ½ mile easy jog between each.
+Run 18 minutes at marathon pace, 12 minutes at half marathon pace, and 6 minutes at 10K pace, with a 3 minute recovery jog between each.
 Cool down with 1-2 mile of easy running.